Exabyte-io/documentation/docs/jobs/projects.md

+# Projects

+Jobs are organized into **Projects** for convenience.
+One can think about projects as collections of jobs in the same manner as a file system directory is a collection of files.

 # Creating a project

 The following demonstrates how to create a new project inside an organization.
 Only organization owner has access to new projects.
 If you want to give other organization members access to the project, please visit [adding a project to a team](teams#adding-a-project-to-a-team) page.